West End Draught: History

 The company is actively involved with the South Australian National Football League.
-In 1954, the annual tradition of painting the colours of the SANFL grand finalist teams on the brewery chimney began.
-The company also sponsors the West End State Team and the West End Country State Team; and cricket including the South Australian Cricket Association, the West End Redbacks, Adelaide Strikers; and Bowls South Australia.
+In 1954, the annual tradition of painting the colors of the SANFL grand finalist teams on the brewery chimney began.
+The company also sponsors the West End State Team and the West End Country State Team; and cricket including the South Australian Cricket Association, the West End Redbacks, Adelaide Strikers, and Bowls South Australia.

-In October 2020, Lion announced the closure of the Thebarton plant in June 2021, with production of West End Draught being transferred to breweries in Victoria.
+In popular culture

+West End Bitter was extensively shown and consumed in the 1971 Australian feature film Wake in Fright.

+West End red tins feature in the 2023 film Emotion Is Dead, written and directed by Pete Williams.